-Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural movemen t

 Repair category:

 Notes: Within the limits of a single site inspection, there is no evidence to suggest that the subjects have been adversely affected by structural movement.